|

 December the 21st to mark the rebirth of the Sun.
 In 4th Century

-AD, the Roman emperor at the time "officially" reset Saturnalia
+AD, the Roman emperor at the time "officially" reset

-contradictory sources regarding exactly how, when, and why all this
+exactly how and why all this happened).

 Not